MicrosoftDocs/customer-insights/topics/onboarding-overview.md

 ## Onboarding overview

-*	Review and agree to NDA and Preview Agreement with Microsoft.
+*	Review and agree to the [NDA and Preview Agreement](preview-terms.md) with Microsoft.
 *	Review [capabilities outlined in this article](#private-preview-features) for Private Preview.
 *	Review and understand the [expectations](#private-preview-expectations) and [known issues](#known-issues) of the Private Preview.
 *	Validate the [core scenarios](#product-use-cases-to-test) and provide feedback to Microsoft.